Visit New York in 5 days

 If you want more information about this activity, you can follow this link.
 You will then be able to see the availability for your dates, the different existing flights (15, 20 and 30 minutes) as well as the programs and flight plans.

-Tourist Passes, a great asset!
+Tourist passes, a great asset!

 If you are planning to visit a lot of sites in New York, I advise you to get a City Pass – a tourist pass.
 There is nothing better to make your life easier, especially if you have only 5 days to visit New York.
 Several passes are available, and they are quite advantageous financially, as they allow you to get up to 50% off the price of entry to a site or off the price of an activity.

 These passes will really make your life easier during your stay.
 Firstly, you will avoid long queues at the entrances to tourist sites, which is quite practical for a short stay.
-Secondly, they give you access to a large number of New York's must-see attractions (to choose from a list: Empire State building, New York Museum of Natural History, Metropolitan Museum of Art (MET), Top of the Rock, Guggenheim Museum...).
+Secondly, they give you access to a large number of New York's must-see attractions (to choose from a list: Empire State building, American Museum of Natural History, Metropolitan Museum of Art (MET), Top of the Rock, Guggenheim Museum...).
 Some of them even give you access to the unlimited sightseeing bus (Hop On Hop Off bus).

-Tourist Pass
+Tourist pass

 Benefits

-Valid for 9 days upon activation
+Valid for 9 days from activation

 BOOK NOW